YoloNomy/YoloNomy.github.io/_meca/Newton/Kepler.md

 ### Newton and gravity

 We will take here for granted the universal law of gravitation between two bodies of masses $M$ and $m$ proposed by Newton in his principias.
-Let $M\gg m$ be the mass of the star
+Let $M\gg m$ be the mass of the star, then

 $$ \vec{F_G} = -\frac{GMm}{r^2}\vec{u_r} $$

 ### The angular momentum

+We now make use of the new tool of cross product to define the *angular momentum* as the vector given by
 $$ \vec{L} = \vec{r} \wedge \vec{p} $$

 This quantity can fully describe a rotation since it gives you at any-time